metabase/metabase/docs/enterprise-guide/start.md

 * [Customizing how Metabase looks with white labeling](whitelabeling.md)
 * [Customizing drill-through for charts and tables](customizing-drill-through.md)
 * [Copying contents of one Metabase instance to another (serialization)](serialization.md)

+[Click here](release-notes.md) to find release notes for our latest version of Metabase Enterprise.